One of the best things about Greece is the weather and this is a guide to things to do in Athens in winter.

 How to Get to Athens from the Airport

-I have used them on numerous occasions myself and if you are considering a taxi from the airport, this works out way better, especially if there are more than one in your travel party.
+I have used them on numerous occasions myself and if you are considering a taxi from the airport, this works out way better, especially if there is more than one in your travel party.

 The drivers with Welcome Pickups all speak impeccable English and will greet you with water, a SIM card (upon request), and will have a sign holding your name.

-Visit the Acropolis
+1. Visit the Acropolis

 Um… naturally this is on the list.
 You really can’t go to Athens and not visit the Acropolis, now can you?
 Actually, you can- Aram did it.
 But, I don’t suggest you do the same.

 It is the sole reason why many actually travel to Athens in the first place but it is also such an epic and humbling piece of history that it really is a worthwhile visit.

-You can click the link to read more from my guide to visiting the Acropolis – it gives tips, tour and ticket information, and basically everything you could want to know prior to visiting.
+You can click the link to read more from my guide to visiting the Acropolis – it gives tips, tour, and ticket information, and basically, everything you could want to know prior to visiting.

-Hike to Mount Lycabettus
+2. Hike to Mount Lycabettus

 The cable car, or your feet, will take you to a height of 277 meters where you will find a cafe and restaurant as well as the church of Agios Georgios.

-The price for a one way is 5€ or 7€ for a roundtrip ticket.
+The price for a one way is €7 or €10 for a roundtrip ticket.

-Indulge in Delicious Greek Food
+3. Indulge in Delicious Greek Food

 One of the best things about Greece is the insanely delicious food you have right at your fingertips.
 I seriously go nuts when I am in Greece (although I’m pretty basic and am pleased with a salad with a lot of feta and olives).
-So, naturally, one of the best things to do in Athens during the winter is EAT.

 There are so many places you can enjoy a tasty Greek meal but I assume you aren’t looking to venture across the entire city to find one.
 In the Acropolis area, you will find one of my favorite restaurants, Arcadia.

 You will find a lot of tasty food throughout the city but definitely do your research before to see what people are rating the restaurants.
 Many in the touristy center are not great and the ones that tend to be few and far between.

-Stroll Around and Photograph Plaka and Anafiotika
+4. Stroll Around and Photograph Plaka and Anafiotika

 Somehow, this extremely touristy area still has hidden corners and places where you can get lost and feel like you have the place to yourself.

-Inside of Plaka, you will find the Ancient Agora, the Acropolis and its monuments, The Parthenon, Dionysus Theatre, the Odeum of Herdes Atticus, and a whole lot of restaurants, cafes, and bars.
+Inside Plaka, you will find the Ancient Agora, the Acropolis and its monuments, The Parthenon, the Dionysus Theatre, the Odeum of Herdes Atticus, and a whole lot of restaurants, cafes, and bars.

 Everyone tends to shy away from the ‘touristy centers’ of a city but how you can ignore an area like Plaka when there is so much history packed into one place?